pylhc/pylhc.github.io/docs/index.md

     An existing but poor documentation can be found on the [OMC twiki][omc_twiki]{target=_blank}.

-*[CERN]: Conseil européen pour la recherche nucléaire *[ABP]: Accelerator and Beams Physics
+*[CERN]: Conseil Européen pour la Recherche Nucléaire *[ABP]: Accelerator and Beams Physics
 *[OMC]: Optics Measurements and Corrections
 *[HSS]: Hadron Synchrotron Single-Particle